tdegeus/mate-cluster/pages/queuing.rst

   [username@furnace ~]$  qsub myfirst.pbs
   37892.furnace.wfw.wtb.tue.nl

-The job is entered to the queuing system and is assigned an ID-number, e.g. ``37892``.
-The job will be queued, and if a single Intel core is free it will run.
+The job is entered to the queuing system and is assigned an ID-number (in this case ``37892``).
+The job will be queued, and if a single core is free it will run.
 The status of the job is monitored using ``qstat``.

 .. note::